 Update: Boarding groups are still required to ride Rise of the Resistance, however the process has changed.
 There is less of a need to arrive before the park opens with the new system.
 Boarding groups will be distributed three times a day instead of only first thing in the morning.
-Guests will still need the app and fast fingers, but you’ll have a chance at 10 am, 1 pm, and 4 pm daily.
+Guests will still need the app and fast fingers, but you’ll have a chance at 10 am and 2 pm daily – and I’m not kidding when I say fast fingers.
+Boarding Groups are usually gone within seconds.
 Find out more on the Disney Parks blog.

 Basic information about Rise of the Resistance boarding groups

 Boarding groups are called sequentially throughout the day to return to the ride and join the queue.
 There are typically several groups active at once, as you can see in the above picture where groups 2-11 are being admitted.
 The My Disney Experience app is the best way to stay on top of which groups are being called throughout the day, but the wait time signs at the intersection of Sunset Boulevard and Hollywood Boulevard will also track this.